MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data-1st.md

 Removed 18 March 2019 per Pramod because it refers to validity threshold.
 Replaced with actual text and then removed that term: -->

-System default fields represent attributes that are known by Viva Insights and are used in specific calculations beyond grouping and filtering.
+System default fields represent attributes that are known by Workplace Analytics and are used in specific calculations beyond grouping and filtering.
 A system default field can be either required or optional.

 * **Required fields** are identified in two ways.
 Their rows have dark shading and show as "Required" under the Source column header.
 These rows represent data that was found in the uploaded file.
 For the upload to succeed, you must map the required fields with a column in your .csv file that is the correct data type.

    >[!Important]
    >Every required field must have a valid, non-null value in every row.
 This means that, even if the names of these attributes are not present in the uploaded .csv file, other columns must be present in the .csv file that are mapped to these attributes.

 * **Optional fields** appear below the required fields in rows that have lighter shading.
-These rows are commonly encountered system fields that Viva Insights suggests for use.
+These rows are commonly encountered system fields that Workplace Analytics suggests for use.
 You don't need to map these fields if your organization doesn't have data for them.

 <!-- Formerly here:
 [!INCLUDE [Fields tables](../includes/org-data-fields-tables.md)]